-Hurricane Hermine hits Florida; thousands without power
+Hurricane Hermine hits Florida, weakens into tropical storm

 Other states declare emergencies

-Farther north, Georgia Gov. Nathan Deal declared a state of emergency for 56 counties in his state, parts of which are expected to get up to 10 inches of rain over the weekend.
+In Georgia, Gov. Nathan Deal declared a state of emergency for 56 counties.

-North Carolina Gov. Pat McCrory issued a state of emergency for 33 eastern counties.
+And in North Carolina, Gov. Pat McCrory issued a state of emergency for 33 eastern counties.